makeabilitylab/physcomp/arduino/buttons.md

 Animation shows the Arduino's built-in LED illuminating when the button on Pin 2 is pressed.
 When the button is pressed, current flows from $$V_{CC}$$ through the pull-down resistor to GND.
 We'll learn more about this circuit in this lesson.
 {: .fs-1 }

-## What are Switches
+## Switches

-As noted above, switches are simple: they're either "open" (disconnected) or "closed" (closed).
+As noted above, switches are simple components: they're either "open" (disconnected) or "closed" (closed).
 There are lots of different types of switches from momentary switches (aka buttons) to toggle or slide switches (which maintain their state) to switches that activate based on environmental conditions like a tilt switch or a reed switch.

 ![Picture showing a variety of digital inputs, including tactile buttons, arcade buttons, SMD push buttons, slide switches, rocker switches, reed switches, and tilt switches](assets/images/DigitalInput_ExampleGallery.png)
 Prices and pictures are from Sparkfun.com, Jan 2020; parts can be cheaper in bulk from suppliers like [Digi-Key](https://www.digikey.com/) or [Mouser Electronics](https://www.mouser.com/).
 {: .fs-1 }

-In this lesson, we are going to focus on a four-leg push button (momentary switch).
-If you want to learn more about switches in general, see this [Switch basics](https://learn.sparkfun.com/tutorials/switch-basics/all) article by Sparkfun or this lab called [Lab 1: Switches and push buttons](https://itp.nyu.edu/physcomp/labs/labs-electronics/switches/) by ITP NYU.
+In this lesson, we are going to use a four-legged push button (momentary switch).
+If you want to learn more about switches in general, see these articles by [Sparkfun](https://learn.sparkfun.com/tutorials/switch-basics/all) and [ITP NYU](https://itp.nyu.edu/physcomp/labs/labs-electronics/switches/).

 <!-- TODO: show animation of a switch -->